 Data from the 2005-06 Consolidated Application, Page 45, will be used to determine if a school meets the 40 percent National School Lunch Program requirement.

 The RFA is very simple and intentionally designed to take only about 15 minutes to complete.
 The sole narrative requirement is a two-paragraph statement describing how the vouchers will be utilized to support the implementation of a District’s State-approved Technology Plan.
 In the case of State Special Schools, Direct Funded Charters, and County Offices of Education, the requirement is a two-paragraph statement describing how the vouchers will be utilized to support the implementation of their technology plan or other technology planning document as required and cited in the narrative.
-For more detailed guidance on how to complete the RFA, go to: http://www.cde.ca.gov/ls/et/st/etvapg.asp.
+For more detailed guidance on how to complete the RFA, please see the CDE Ed Tech K-12 Voucher: Planning Guidance Web page at http://www.cde.ca.gov/ls/et/st/etvapg.asp.

 The vouchers made available through this Settlement Agreement are to be used to assist districts with the implementation of their State-approved technology plan and to support education technology that fosters effective teaching and promotes student achievement in eligible schools that serve students in grades K-12.

 The Education Technology K-12 Voucher Program is intended to be platform neutral.
 The vouchers distributed from the Cy Pres fund may be used for any platform that the school or district specifies.